accosmin-org/libnano/docs/solver.md

 #### Introduction

 Libnano provides various methods to solve unconstrained non-linear numerical optimization problems.
-The goal is to find the minimum **x** of a differential function **f(x)** of dimension *n*.
-The returned point **x** is guaranteed to be the global minimum when the function is convex, and a critical point (not necessarily a local minimum) otherwise. **x** is found by iteratively decreasing the current function value from a given point **x0** using a descent direction and a line-search along this direction.
+The goal is to find the minimum **x** of a (sub-)differential function **f(x)** of dimension *n* starting from an initial point **x0**.
+The returned point **x** is guaranteed to be the global minimum when the function is convex, and a stationary point (not necessarily a local minimum) otherwise.
 More details can be found in the following sources:

 * "Practical Methods of Optimization 2e", R. Fletcher, 2000